JamesMacek/JamesMacek.github.io/_pages/about.md

 I'm interested in **urban, real estate and spatial economics and macroeconomics**.
 Most of my work studies **housing affordability** and **regulation**.

 I am on the job market in 2024/25.
-My [Job Market Paper](https://jamesmacek.github.io/research/lswus) studies the macroeconomic implications of minimum lot size regulation for productivity, neighborhood amenity value and inequality.
+My [Job Market Paper](https://jamesmacek.github.io/research/lswus) studies the macroeconomic implications of minimum lot size regulation for productivity, neighborhood amenity value, and inequality.

 You can find my CV [here.](../files/CV-JamesMacek_JM.pdf) Thanks for your interest!
 <br/>